-If you are a parent, you have likely considered saving for your child to attend college.
-With multiple options to save in advance, it may be unclear which savings plan is best for your family.
+If you are a parent, you have likely considered saving for your child to attend college to help mitigate future student loan debt.
+With multiple options to save in advance, it might be unclear which savings plan is best for your family.
 Here are the top six education savings accounts and how to develop a strategy to get started.

 A 529 plan is probably the most common and well-known college savings plan, but rates, fees, and rules can differ when considering this pathway.
 Simply put, a 529 plan is an investment vehicle designed for college savings that provides some tax advantages.
 Within the 529 plan, though, there are two types to choose from: education savings plan and prepaid tuition plan.